Guidance

 GP2GP allows patients' electronic health records to be transferred directly, securely, and quickly between their old and new practices, when they change GPs.
 This improves patient care by making full and detailed medical records available to practices, for a new patient's first and later consultations.

 For patients who de-register from your practice list and do not register elsewhere, you will still need to print electronic records, in line with your usual process.
-Changes later in the year will mean that these suspended patient records will be held electronically in a national electronic records repository.

 Note: It is no longer a requirement for GP practices to print off the electronic/digital patient record for a deceased patient.
-GP Practices should still return the legacy paper Lloyd George medical record (if one exists) to PCSE and PCSE will store it on behalf of the Practice.
+Practices should still return the legacy paper Lloyd George medical record (if one exists) to PCSE and PCSE will store it on behalf of the Practice.

 GP2GP Large messaging